rust-vmm/vhost-device/crates/scmi/kernel/iio-dummy/README.md

 - Simplified Makefile for out of tree compilation.
 - The accelerometer has three axes instead of just one.
+- The Y axis of the accelerometer has offset and scale.

 Of course, you can modified it further for your liking if needed.